RomeCore/RCParsing/README.md

 builder.Settings.SkipWhitespaces();

 // Add the 'INDENT' and 'DEDENT' barrier tokenizer
-// 'INDENT' is emmited when indentation grows
+// 'INDENT' is emitted when indentation grows
-// And 'DEDENT' is emmited when indentation cuts
+// And 'DEDENT' is emitted when indentation cuts
 // They are indentation delta tokens builder.BarrierTokenizers
 	.AddIndent(indentSize: 4, "INDENT", "DEDENT");